-Late January in New Orleans is usually mild and comfortable, with average temperatures ranging from the mid-40s to low 60s.
-It’s a good idea to bring layers and maybe a light jacket—perfect weather for celebrating without breaking a sweat!
+Late January in New Orleans is usually mild, with average temperatures ranging from the low to mid 40s to low 60s.
+It’s a good idea to bring layers and a jacket.
+The weather is truly unpredictable in this city!

-The second line walk will be a short and festive 3-block parade from the church to the venue!
+The second line walk will be a short, festive 4-block parade from the church to the venue!
 We’ll spend about 10 minutes dancing in the streets with a drink or refreshment in hand before making our way over.
-Since it could be chilly in January, please dress accordingly—we’ll have a coat rack available at Il Mercato for your convenience.
-If you’re unable to walk, no worries—just let Izzy and Sam know in advance, and we’ll have a pedicab ready for you!
+Since it will be chilly in January, please dress accordingly.
+If you’re unable to walk, no worries, just let Izzy and Sam know in advance, and we’ll have a pedicab ready for you!

 Yes!
 There is a parking lot located between the church and reception venue!